marianoktm/arduino-nft-puf/README.md

 ### 1. Arduino SRAM PUF
 - **Physical Unclonable Function (PUF)** implementation using the inherent randomness in SRAM startup values.
 - A custom bootloader and data manipulation are required to obtain a stable PUF response.
-- Special thanks to **Dr. Franco Cirillo** for providing the necessary hardware and software.

 ### 2. NFT Smart Contract
 - A simple **NFT Smart Contract** compliant with the **ERC-721 standard**.